 - Terminology management and glossary tools – These tools manage client-specific terminology, including branded terms, products/services and industry terms.
 Managing terminology helps to maintain consistency across translations, while simultaneously reducing costs and time to market.

-- Client Portals – A client portal (or platform) is a tool for clients to access and manage their translation projects at any time.
+- Client Platforms – A client portal (or platform) is a tool for clients to access and manage their translation projects at any time.
 Portals usually have features such as initiating and tracking projects, communicating with team members and downloading reports.

 These types of tools drive process efficiency and bring numerous benefits to clients and the company.

-At Morningside, we’ve been providing high-quality medical translation services for nearly 20 years and we have obtained all three of the critical ISO certifications described above.
+At Morningside, we’ve been providing high-quality medical translation services for over 20 years and we have obtained all three of the critical ISO certifications described above.
 Our quality assurance process includes many layers of controls, including editing and proofing with built-in redundancies.
 To learn more about our high-quality translations, contact us today.